ducky/ducknami/README.md

 ## A Half-Arse Konami/Custom Key Pattern Checker

+This was mostly a proof-of-concept "can I make it" sort of thing, but feel free to do with it what you wish.
 Currently only supports events (`window.keyup`, `input.change`, etc), but could easily be extended to use whatever.

 ### Base Usage